epccs/Gravimetric/Manager/manager/README.md

 ## Analog

-Analog channels are connected to alternat input, and the power input into the board.
-The power input (PWR_V and PWR_I) allows guaging the power usage by the board.
-The alternat input (ALT_V and ALT_I) is for guaging power from a charging source, for example if power is from a battery and alternate from a charger (it needs to act like a current source not a voltage source).
+Analog channels are connected to both primary and alternate power inputs.
+The primary power input has ADC channels PWR_V and PWR_I that allow gauging the power usage by the board.
+The alternate power input has ADC channels ALT_V and ALT_I for gauging power from a charging source, for example, if primary power is from a battery and alternate is from a charger.
+The alternate input needs to be a current source (charger, PV, TEG, or ilk), not a voltage source.

-Timed Accumulation overflows to soon.
+Timed Accumulation is work in progress.

 Referances are multi-byte floats.
-The idea is to allow the SBC to access the values and use them for corrections.
+The idea is to allow access to the values so they can be used with channel corrections.

-Each channel could use a correction value as well but is flash available after the must-haves.
+Each channel has a correction that, when combined with the reference (and timed accumulation), will give the corrected value.

 ## Firmware Upload